KevinBatdorf/unsplash-block-plugin/readme.txt

 == Changelog ==

 = 1.0.2 =
-* Test and add support for WP 5.8
+- Test and add support for WP 5.8
+- Lower background opacity by 10

 = 1.0.1 =
-* Fix icon
+- Fix icon

 = 1.0.0 =
-* Initial release
+- Initial release